oddstream/csol/csol.md

 Position (Vector2) functions and members refer to the Baize position of the Card/Pile, unless they have Screen in their name.
 All functions have Get and Set in their name, no matter how unfashionable.

 Use "AC", "2H", "XD", "KS" shorthand for cards.

+Any card or cards can be dragged anywhere, anytime.
+If the move breaks the rules, csol puts the cards back.

 ## Makefile